 "The Fellowship opened doors I didn't even know existed.
 I've developed the professional skills to push forward children's advocacy at every possible opportunity." - Dr Andrew Rowland, Fellow

 Churchill Fellowships explore the whole spectrum of challenges facing the UK.
-We focus them around eight universal themes in society: Arts and culture, Community and citizenship, Economy and enterprise, Education and skills, Environment and resources, Health and wellbeing, Governance and public provision, Science and technology.
+We focus them around eight universal themes in society: Arts and culture, Community and citizenship, Economy and enterprise, Education and skills, Environment and resources, Governance and public provision, Health and wellbeing, Science and technology.

 Within each theme we offer one or more award categories every year, usually with 10 Fellows in each category.
 Applicants are invited to choose which category their project fits.
 Categories are evolved by our expert Advisory Council to ensure they are highly topical and to reflect the UK’s current and emerging issues.